Modalities, Training, and Philosophy

 Relaxation massage works to engage the parasympathetic nervous system (PNS).
 When the PNS activates, it stimulates the body's own systems for relaxation – lowering cortisol (the stress hormone) production, deepening the breath, and aiding in digestion.

-The main Relaxation modality I use is Swedish massage – a variety of flowing and kneading strokes which aid circulation and muscle relaxation.
+The main Relaxation modality we use is Swedish massage – a variety of flowing and kneading strokes which aid circulation and muscle relaxation.
 This type of massage is often associated with spas.

 Relaxation massage is a great option for anyone needing to destress – whether that stress is from work, school, family, or physical exertion.
 It can be particularly helpful to clients who are especially sensitive to pressure.